 Ross is active in the business and life sciences community in Virginia.
 He is on the board and executive committee of the Virginia Biotechnology Association, and serves as an adviser to Prince William County’s economic development office and is a member of the county’s Life Sciences Leadership Group.
 Ross also serves on the board of the George Mason Research Foundation and on George Mason's College of Science Advisory Board.

-Ross graduated with a Bachelors of Science in Commerce from the McIntire School of Commerce at the University of Virginia.
+Ross graduated with a B.S. in Commerce from the McIntire School of Commerce at the University of Virginia.

 BEN LEPENE - CHIEF TECHNOLOGY OFFICER